RebelGuy/chat-mate/projects/server/readme.md

 - `twitchUsername` (`string`): The username of the ChatMate Twitch account.
 This account must be used to authenticate on the admin page.

 ### `POST /twitch/authorise`
-Authorises the authorisation token and updates the stored Twitch `access_token` in the database.
+Authorises the authorisation code and updates the stored Twitch `access_token` in the database.

 Query parameters:
 - `code` (`string`): The authorisation code obtained from Twitch after logging on.